Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Data and variables

 \section{Data and variables}

 Our data set consists of information about all shots on goal in the NHL playoffs from 2008 to 2016.
 The season-level data is from \url{www.hockey-reference.com} \autocite{HockeyReference} and the shot-level data is from \url{corsica.hockey} \autocite{Corsica}.
-We have data for 48,431 shots, faced by 93 goaltenders, over 9 playoff seasons, with 91.64\% of the shots resulting in a save.
-We divided the data into 224 groups, containing from 2 to 849 shot observations, based on combinations of goaltender and playoff season.
+We have data for 48,431 shots, faced by 93 goaltenders, over 795 games and 9 playoff seasons, with an average of 30.46 shots on goal per team per game and 91.64\% of the shots resulting in a save.
+We divide the data into 224 groups, containing from 2 to 849 shot observations, based on combinations of goaltender and playoff season.
 The data set includes 1,662 shot observations for which one or more variables have missing values.
 Removing those observations changes the average save proportion from 91.64\% to 91.61\% and the number of groups from 224 to 223.
-We exclude observations with missing values from our regression analysis but we include these observations when computing the variable of interest (recent save performance), as discussed in Subsection \ref{Saving}.
+We exclude observations with missing values from our regression analysis but we include these observations when computing the variable of interest (recent save performance), as discussed in Section \ref{Saving}.